 University can be a new chapter in an adult’s life.
-You may be living away from home for the first time, perhaps have your first part-time or casual job and have some new expenses like tuition fees that you have not had before.
+You may be living away from home for the first time, perhaps have your first part-time or casual job and have some new expenses like tuition fees that you’ve not had before.

 It may also be the first time you’ve considered your own financial accountability and be looking at the path to financial independence.
 You may have no credit history, but be looking to starting building it.
 A credit card could help you achieve that if you manage your expenses responsibly and understand how credit works.

-Best credit cards for U.K. university students for 2021
+We’re looking at the best credit cards for U.K. university students in 2021:

-- Tesco Bank Foundation Credit Card — Best for a combination of building credit and earning points
+- Tesco Bank Foundation Credit Card — Good for a combination of building credit and earning points

-- The Platinum Cashback Credit Card from American Express UK — Best for generous cashback with a low annual fee
+- The Platinum Cashback Credit Card from American Express UK — Good for generous cashback with a low annual fee

 Barclaycard Forward Credit Card

 If you have no credit history as you’ve never needed access to credit, you may be looking at the easiest and most cost-effective way to get your foot in the door.
 The Barclaycard Forward Credit Card has no annual fee and is designed for those who are just starting to build credit for the first time.